xdrpp/goxdr/README.md

   that check for alias-name-specific marshaling methods that can differentiate treatment of identical go types.

+* An option to make comments on enum constants available at runtime allows you to specify things like human-readable error messages for error codes right in the source code of your XDR file, avoiding the need for manual synchronization between your XDR and go sources.

-* Tiny runtime package dependency is optional.
+* Tiny XDR runtime package dependency is optional.
 For small projects the compiler can instead emit boilerplate code directly into its output.

-* An option to make comments on enum constants available at runtime allows you to specify things like human-readable error messages for error codes right in the source code of your XDR file, avoiding the need for manual synchronization between your XDR and go sources.
+* Also includes a thread-safe [RFC5531] RPC library.
+For simplicity, server side calls are handled non-concurrently by default, but functions can choose to detach from the main event loop to reply asynchronously.

 # Installation